rolloff/wrc-east-bay/schedule.md

 ### Friday Community Run

-- Meeting location: Mother Tongue Cafe + Bar in Temescal
+- Meeting location: Rotating location
-- Time: 6:30AM, option to arrive at 6:20AM for warm-ups
+- Time: 6:30AM
 - Pace: This is a great run for all paces from our fast flyers to our party pacers.
 At this run we have dedicated pace groups for 10:30 min/mile and 12:30+ min/mile.
 - Distance: 3 and 4 mile routes